 During autumn 2019 we worked with the Stroke Association to visit a number of local groups for stroke survivors, to talk about the review and gather feedback from those with experience of hospital stroke services.
 You can read a report about this engagement here.

 The information gathered from discussions with stroke survivors, their families and carers, will be used to help develop plans for how services could look in the future.
 No decisions about services have been made at this stage – if we were proposing changes which would affect the way that patients access services we would hold a public consultation to give people a chance to comment on our proposals.
-We expect to be able to give a further update on this work during summer 2020 – if you sign up to our database we’ll let you know when there’s more information.
+We expect to be able to give a further update on this work during spring/summer 2021 – if you sign up to our database we’ll let you know when there’s more information.

 Why are we looking at hyper-acute stroke care?
 The case for change…

 The way that local stroke services are currently organised doesn’t allow us to meet best practice guidelines for providing the very highest quality care, or make the most of our specialist staff.

 There is an international shortage of specialist stroke nurses, therapists and doctors, and our local expertise is currently spread across three different sites.
 This makes it very difficult to make sure that patients have access to the care that they need all of the time, especially during the critical period immediately after a stroke has taken place.

 The care that people receive straight after having a stroke can make a big difference to their recovery.
 We want to give people the best chance of getting specialist treatments as soon as possible.
 This means making sure that stroke patients see specialist stroke staff who can make fast decisions about their treatment – and have access to the specialist scanning equipment needed to help make these decisions – and we believe we can only do this locally by bringing these teams together to provide the most urgent stroke care.

 Estimates suggest that we could save the lives of around 26 local people each year if brought our hyper-acute stroke services together.